LunarVim/LunarVim/docs/languages/README.md

 ### Formatting on save

-This is controlled by an auto-command and is to true by default.
+You can disable  auto-command and is to true by default.

 - configuration option